TOP 5 LOCKDOWN CHALLENGES – Effective Time Management

 I believe the secret to productivity, regardless of the current pressures of the outside world, lies in giving employees structure, routine and focus.
 They need a map to navigate the interdependencies that exist between individuals and team.
 Their work routine needs to provide flexibility to make working from home really practical for both the business and its employees.

-There are many techniques that can be adopted, and continued for the future, not just during lockdown, such as:
+There are many techniques that can be adopted, and continued for the future, not just during lockdown.
+Here are three simple tips that are easy to implement in a short space of time.

-- Working out their routine between the other people in the house, so you’re not all clashing on conference calls at the same time.
+- Working out their routine between the other people in the house, so they’re not all clashing on conference calls at the same time.

 - Minimise disruptions using flexible work schedules if that’s possible.
 Their work may not necessarily have to fit the 9-5 scenario.